software-mansion/scarb/README.md

 All notable changes to this project are documented on the [GitHub releases] page.

+## Roadmap

+Our goal is to release first release candidate in proximity to the StarkNet v0.11 release in February.
+We track project roadmap [here](https://github.com/orgs/software-mansion/projects/4/views/1).

 ## Credits

 This product includes modified portions of code of [Cargo], developed by the Rust project contributors.